Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Experimental Results And Validation

 \subsection{Simulation Analysis}

 In order to quantify the performance of DMAS-class of beamformers in in-air sonar applications, we did several simulations of key metrics of this imaging system.
 As a first validation, we calculated the Point-Spread Function (PSF) of the whole imaging system.
 A PSF is a commonly used characterization of an imaging system, and describes the response of the system to a Dirac point source.
 In an active imaging system the point-spread function consists of three dimensions: two direction dimensions and one range dimension.
-In Fig. \ref{fig:PSF_results_direction} we have plotted the directional part of the PSF in the noise-free case.
-From this figure it becomes apparent that the dynamic range of the point-spread function becomes much greater for increasing DMAS orders, reaching almost \SI{80}{\dB} in the DMAS5 class.
-Furthermore, the CF post-processing step further increases the dynamic range of the PSF.
-Little effect can be observed on the width of the main-lobe of the PSF.